 How did you get into the Acting Business?

-2. What or Who inspires you on a day today basis?
 This may sound like a fateful Charles Dickens tale, but it is true: My family did not have much money.
 We made do with what we had.
 What we did have was an incredible amount of love.
 We also helped each other where help was needed, and where role models were so important.
 My father, himself, acted on stage as an avocation.
 I could watch him for free--and was enthralled.
 My mother often joined in those performances.
-This was, and always is, my main inspiration.
+This was and always is, my main inspiration.
 To them, I owe everything.

 3. What actor would you compare your acting style to and why?